jeffureta/philippine-map/README.md

     4. Listen for events (e.g., a filter change from `filter.js` or a region click from `map.js`).
     5. When an event occurs, update the map's appearance and show/hide/update the `infoPanel`.

+**`color.js` (The Color Palette)**

+This module provides utilities for managing and applying colors to map regions.

+*   **Responsibility:**
+    1. Define a function to dynamically set the color of a specific map region.
+    2. Export a Mapbox GL JS style expression for assigning default colors to regions based on their names.

 **`map.js` (The Map)**

 *   **Responsibility:**